Please enable JavaScript to view this site.

 number3

-Configure ORTI Export in DaVinci Configurator
+Enable ORTI in DaVinci Configurator

 For OS Task and ISR profiling, you need to enable ORTI file generation in your Vector MICROSAR project.
 Follow these steps: